Don Hertzfeldt: DVD, Blu-ray and streaming releases

 Don Hertzfeldt Volume 2: 2006–2011, a DVD collection of all work from 2006–2011 (including the feature film version of It's Such a Beautiful Day) was released in November 2012.
 Special features for the release included over 40 minutes of live Q&A material from the touring program, the cartoon Wisdom Teeth, a deleted scene from It's Such a Beautiful Day, and a 24-page booklet.
 Fans who pre-ordered the release also received a unique 35mm film strip clipped from a theatrical print of It's Such a Beautiful Day, and other free gifts.

 In 2015, Hertzfeldt ran a Kickstarter campaign to fund future productions, with the Blu-ray debut of It's Such a Beautiful Day and World of Tomorrow as the central pledge reward.
 The campaign raised over $215,000.
 With rising pledges he restored and remastered additional short films The Meaning of Life, Rejected, Wisdom Teeth, and student films Billy's Balloon and Lily and Jim, adding them to the Blu-ray as well.
 Also included on the disc was an interview, his piece from The Simpsons, and the first preview of World of Tomorrow Episode Two.

 In 2021, a second fundraiser campaign raised over $450,000 for future productions.
 The main pledge reward was the Blu-ray release of World of Tomorrow: The First Three Episodes, a collection of the first three World of Tomorrow short films plus a booklet of production notes, a deleted scene, and a related new animated short called On Memory.
 Other rewards included signed prints, original production artwork from It's Such a Beautiful Day, World of Tomorrow jigsaw puzzles, and original drawings.

 Since the 1990s, Hertzfeldt has annually auctioned off rare animation artwork and original film props to raise money for local charities.
 Other artwork has been occasionally given away through the Bitter Films online store through special promotions.
 Because Hertzfeldt does not often do signings, his animation artwork is rare for collectors and fans to own.
 The 2023 charity auction marked the first time original animation drawings from It's Such a Beautiful Day had ever been made available.

+On August 4, 2026, a number of his films began streaming on the comedy streaming service Dropout.